Innovate is organised by The Factory NZ Limited.

-These terms and conditions (the “Terms”) govern your entry into the 2018 Innovate Competition (the “competition”).
-By submitting an entry or idea in any form to the competition you agree to these Terms.
+These terms and conditions (the “Terms”) govern your entry into the 2019 Innovate Programme (the “programme”).
+By submitting an entry or idea in any form to the programme you agree to these Terms.

 Who Can Enter

-Entry to the competition is open to anyone who is a New Zealand citizen or permanent resident of New Zealand.
+Entry to the programme is open to anyone who is a New Zealand citizen or permanent resident of New Zealand.